 Some of these items, like pumpkin cheesecake ice cream sandwiches and candy cane sandwich crème cookies, will make a return the following season once they run out.
 Others, like the lemon lavender shortbread cookies, were only around for one season.
 Either way, get them while they’re hot!

 Similar in size to clementines, satsumas are just a touch sweeter with a delicate texture and bold taste.
-They have a “knob” on top that makes them easy to peel, and stick around in stores well through prime citrus season in the winter months.
+They’re easy to peel and stick around in stores well through prime citrus season in the winter months.